Skip to main content

 There’s a reason why our seminal wolf man hails from the educated, aristocratic upper class.
 This is an austere society, reflected in the heavy gothic design of both versions of The Wolf Man, especially the formidable Talbot Hall.
 Even Wolf, set in the 1990’s, uses the prestigious Alden estate as a backdrop.
 The notion that a well-mannered gentleman could transform into something so abased, uncivilized, and violent is repulsive to this society, and they don't react amicably to our wolf man and his delusions about turning into a wolf at night.
 This is also a part of the reason why the Wolf Man must always die--he represents an intolerable deviation from the strict norms of this society--but we'll get to that ...

-Sir John says it the nicest: “Now you asked me if I believe a man can become a wolf.
+Again, like a lot of central bits of The Wolf Man mythology, this theme was latent in the 1935 film, but Siodmak really helped elevate this from an undertone to part of the text.
+There are multiple points in the 1941 movie where human logic is the central subject of the conversation.
+Sir John says to his son at one point, “Now you asked me if I believe a man can become a wolf.
 If you mean ‘Can you take on physical traits of an animal?’
 No, it's fantastic.
 However, I do believe that most anything can happen to a man in his own mind.”
 (Indeed, the original vision of the film played more like a psychological thriller where we never saw the Wolf Man transformed, so we were left to wonder whether or not this was just happening inside Larry's mind.)
 But even Sir John's patience wears thin when his son won't abandon these childish notions.
 As the wolf man grows increasingly abhorrent to civilized society, civilized society grows more eager to shut him out.

 2010 Wolf Man doubles down on the madness motif by actually tossing Larry into a mental hospital not once but twice.
 Larry is institutionalized first as a child after being traumatized by his mother’s violent (and mysterious) death.
 He is thrown in a second time when he is linked to the violent killings, and he is subjected to all manner of torturous experimental rehabilitation procedures as science ravages his body to attempting to extricate the wolf from his mind.